In the trading world.

 Whenever a price forms an impulsive bullish trend followed by two or more equal highs and a series of higher lows,

-it is known as Ascending triangle pattern.
+It is known as the Ascending triangle pattern.

 Conversely,